-Jonathan Curry Acting Chief Executive Officer
+Chief Executive Officer

-Welcome to HSBC Global Asset Management (UK) Limited's (HSBC AMUK) Task Force on Climate-related Financial Disclosures (TCFD) Entity report.
+Welcome to the first HSBC Asset Management (Fund Services UK) Limited (HAMF) Task Force on Climate-related Financial Disclosures (TCFD) Entity report.

-Following the successful transition of the UK Authorised Corporate Director (ACD) from HSBC AMUK to a new HSBC Group entity, HSBC Asset Management (Fund Services UK) Limited (HAMF) in 2024, this will be the first year HSBC Asset Management publish the Task Force on Climate-related Financial Disclosures (TCFD) Entity reports for both HSBC AMUK and HAMF.
+Following the successful transition of the UK Authorised Corporate Director (ACD) responsibilities from HSBC Global Asset Management (UK) Limited (HSBC AMUK) to HAMF in 2024, this is the first year HSBC Asset Management has published the Task Force on Climate-related Financial Disclosures (TCFD) Entity reports for both HSBC AMUK and HAMF.